Infinite Fun.

 Core combat engine and tuning architecture implemented

-AI-driven move evaluation/selection engine
+AI-driven move evaluation / selection engine is operational

-Extensive simulation and balance tooling developed
+Extensive simulation, balance tooling and reporting developed

 Playable prototype with defined faction identities